owendaigle/minecraft-afk-script-linux/README.md

 <img src="resources/fishing.gif" alt="drawing" style="width:100%;"/>

+#### Fishing (High Latency)
+This is the same idea as regular fishing mode, but it works in networks with high latency by waiting between each mousepress.

 ### Mob Farming
 This just simulates clicking the attack button (so make sure you have a sword in your hand) and then eats from your offhand (so you don't die from hunger).